 Go to bed at the same time each night and wake up at the same time each morning.
 Regular daytime exercise helps regulate your sleep cycle.
 Research sleep hygiene articles practice all the rules of good sleep hygiene.

 Ruben Castaneda in U.S. News and World Report wrote How Virtual Reality Can Help Treat Chronic Pain. “…research suggests VR can help alleviate the anxiety and pain of patients suffering from acute and chronic pain” which gives hope to those living with daily pain.

-This slow increase applies to whatever form of exercise you are able to do.
+Walk and slowly and increase your distance over time.
+This slow increase applies to whatever form of exercise you can do.
 Graded exercise eliminates much of the chance of being so sore you can’t get out the next day.

+Write down three things you are grateful for.
 You’ll quickly learn how gratitude heals chronic pain.

 And don’t forget to look at my Resources and Pain Management Tools pages.